brimdata/zed/zng/docs/spec.md

 #26:record[city:string,lat:LL,long:LL]
 26:[NYC;[N;40.7128;][W;74.0060;]]
 ```
-An null value indicates a field of a `record` that wasn't set by the encoder:
+A null value indicates a field of a `record` that isn't present in a
+particular value, e.g,
 ```
 26:[North Pole;[N;90;]-;]
 ```
-e.g., the North Pole has a latitude but no meaningful longitude.
+i.e., the North Pole has a latitude but no meaningful longitude.

 ## 5. Primitive Types